Kimserey/BlogArchive/x.md

  - [Sort, drag and drop in UI Next with Sortable](https://kimsereyblog.blogspot.co.uk/2016/04/drag-and-drop-and-sortable-in-ui-next.html)

 Although the documentation has some explanation about it, I still feel like it is pretty vague.
-So today I would like to give more explanation about the differences between `Inline` and `Direct`.
+So today I would like to give more explanation about the differences between `Direct` and `Inline`.

 This post is composed by three parts: